rocBLAS programming guide#

 known_bug

-To run the quick tests:
+To run the quick tests, use the following command:

 ./rocblas-test --gtest_filter=*quick*